Self-Supervised Learning: Concepts, Examples

 What is Self-supervised learning (SSL)?

-Self-supervised learning (SSL) is a type of machine learning tasks which can be used to train models that can solve business problems related sentiment analysis, classification, etc, OR, learn a latent (hidden) representation of the data that can be utilized to generate features for learning to solve downstream business tasks.
-The later task represents training the model on large amounts of unlabeled data to learn useful, descriptive and intelligible representations (features) that can be used for downstream tasks.
-These tasks are also termed as pretext tasks or pre-training tasks as the output of these tasks will later be used for downstream tasks.
+In pretext task, the objective is to learn useful, descriptive and intelligible representations (features) that can be used for downstream tasks (as in stage 2 mentioned above).
 For example, in a classical supervised learning for image classification, you would need labeled data set to train the model in order to predict an image belonging to specific class.
-However, in case of self-supervised learning, what is learned are representations of images using a very minimal label dataset which can then classify or label images belonging to that class in an accurate manner.
-The pretext task is to learn the representations.
+However, in case of self-supervised learning, what is learned are representations of dataset such as images or text using self-generated labels as mentioned above in stage 1 which can then be used to classify or label images or text respectively belonging to that class in an accurate manner.
 Check out the details on self-supervised learning in this paper – A cookbook of self-supervised learning (SSL)

 Here is a simplistic representation of self-supervised learning pretext tasks in NLP and its relevance for downstream tasks (Image courtesy):